Contact Us Today (424) 372-3112

 • You knew the document was false or forged

-As stated, it's important to note again that even in a situation where false or forged document doesn't actually get filed, you could still be convicted.
+As stated, it's important to note again that even in a situation where a false or forged document doesn't actually get filed, you could still be convicted.
 In other words, just an attempt is sufficient.

 The primary factor that has to be proven is you knowingly altered or misrepresented information with the intent to defraud.

-What the PC 115 Penalties?
+What are the PC 115 Penalties?

-If convicted of PC 115 filing a false document, you are guilty of a felony crime, and facing the following penalties:
+If convicted of PC 115 filing a false document, you are guilty of a felony crime and facing the following penalties:

 • Up to three years in a California state prison

-• A fine up to $10,000
+• A fine of up to $10,000

 • Formal felony probation

 You could be charged with separate felony counts of filing a false or forged document for each document.
-If you have prior PC 115 convictions, or the victim lost over $100,000, you won't be eligible for probation.
+If you have prior PC 115 convictions or the victim lost over $100,000, you won't be eligible for probation.

 Sentencing Enhancements

 A Penal Code 115 conviction could include a sentence enhancement.
-For instance, if the false document affected a family home mortgage, you could face an additional fine up to $75,000.
+For instance, if the false document affected a family home mortgage, you could face an additional fine of up to $75,000.

 If your crime deprived a victim of over $65,000 loss – and the prosecutor is able to prove you had an intent to cause the loss – you could face an additional one to four years in prison.

-There is also an aggravated white collar crime sentencing enhancement that applies when your felony crime reveals a pattern of criminal conduct – were committed against two or more victims – convicted of two or more felony crimes of fraud/embezzlement – unlawful conduct deprived the victim of over $100,000.
-This enhancement could lead to an additional one to five 5 years in prison, a fine up $500,000, or twice the amount of fraud.
+There is also an aggravated white collar crime sentencing enhancement that applies when your felony crime reveals a pattern of criminal conduct – was committed against two or more victims – convicted of two or more felony crimes of fraud/embezzlement – unlawful conduct deprived the victim of over $100,000.
+This enhancement could lead to an additional one to five 5 years in prison, a fine of up to $500,000, or twice the amount of fraud.

 Related California Offenses for Penal Code 115